jasb3110/COVIDPERU/README.md

-# Multivariate Analysis on to R
+# SEIRDS model applied on COVID-19 in Peru
-To focus on Principal component analysis, cluster and ordicluster.
+To focus on determinist model based on differencial equations.